alex-page/harmonograph.art/README.md

 Science museums around the world including Questacon, Exploratorium and the Boston Museum of Science inspired this project.
 They have pendulums that swing and draw harmonographs for you to take home!

-With temporary closures I have tried to bring that experience online.
+With temporary closures during 2020 I have tried to bring that experience online.

 ## Related packages